animal instinct / instinct animal

 What does a dog running through an abandoned factory perceive?
-How do bees react to pesticides ?
-What kind of stress do animals used by the army feel ?
-Animal artists, philosophers, victims and resisters, the projects presented question the blurred boundary between nature and nurture, wild and domestic, environment and culture, submission and freedom.
+How do bees react to pesticides?
+What kind of stress do animals used by the army feel?
+Animal artists, philosophers, victims and resisters, the projects presented question the blurred boundary between the innate and the acquired, wilderness and domesticity, natureand culture, submission and freedom, science and fiction.

 Inspired by Hicham-Stéphane Afeissa’s Manifeste pour une écologie de la différence (Manifesto for an Ecology of Difference), this eclectic bestiary invites us to question our relationship with the animal world, both in terms of our identity and the contemporary challenges of biodiversity.

-In addition, children will be invited to express themselves and reflect on this theme in a space designed especially for them, in collaboration with the Swiss magazine La Salamandre.
+In addition, in the Marie-Anne Calame room, children will be invited to express themselves and reflect on three top predators: the lynx, the wolf and the bear, in collaboration with the Swiss magazine La Salamandre.

 WITH :